sharpedmimishee/StructiveLogic/README.md

 # StructiveLogic
-Logicize, Structure, Consider, Optimize, Alter, Expanse.
+> Logicize, Structure, Consider, Optimize, Alter, Expanse.

+**This is a new Automization game.**